lewagon/data-setup/WINDOWS.md

 ![jupyter_nbextensions.png](images/jupyter_nbextensions.png)

-Untick _"disable configuration for nbextensions without explicit compatibility"_ then check that the `nbextensions` are enabled:
+Untick _"disable configuration for nbextensions without explicit compatibility"_ then check that _at least_ all `nbextensions` circled in red are enabled:

 ![nbextensions.png](images/nbextensions.png)